Table of Contents

-Because of the growing number of websites, online businesses, and blogs, it seems that consistent blogging (focusing on quantity) isn’t cutting it anymore.
+Because of the growing number of websites, online businesses, and blogs/vlogs/podcasts, it seems that consistent content (focusing on quantity) isn’t cutting it anymore.
 If I see the same content or offers everywhere, how will I remember one over the other?
 Generic content is not getting anyone noticed.

 Don’t unconsciously follow the crowd.
 Mediocrity is everywhere.
 Rise above the noise of consistently average content.

-Consistently average content worked to market your online business for a while.
+Consistently average content worked to market online businesses for a while.

-Now, I highly recommend focusing away from generic high-quantity content, and instead investing in quality content—even if that means blogging just once every two, three, or four weeks.
+Now, I highly recommend focusing away from generic high-quantity content, and instead investing in quality content—even if that means publishing something new just once every two, three, or four weeks.
 Now in 2022, it truly is the time to step up and stand out.

 BUT, make sure that blog post or podcast episode or program or service is good, if not excellent!
 (More on that below.)

-If the content you’ve been putting out online (i.e., blog posts, etc.) doesn’t reflect the excellence of your business, now is the time to raise your bar!
+If the content you’ve been putting out online doesn’t reflect the excellence of your business, now is the time to raise your bar!

 What one thing can you do to own your domain/niche?